ZAR

 5. An Ideal Time for a Gorilla Trek

-The Gorilla Naming Ceremony is held annually between September and October at foothills of Volcanoes National Park.
-The event brings together conservation champions and offers travelers a unique glimpse into Rwanda’s successful blend of culture, eco-tourism, and wildlife preservation.
+The Gorilla Naming Ceremony is held annually between September and October at the foothills of Volcanoes National Park.
+The event brings together conservation champions and offers travellers a unique glimpse into Rwanda’s successful blend of culture, eco-tourism, and wildlife preservation.

 READ: Rwanda vs Uganda: Which is Better for Mountain Gorilla Trekking?